 \section{DYNAMIC SOARING FRAMEWORK}

-The overview of the dynamic soaring framework is shown in \reffig {fig:architecture}.
-It consists of individual modules for the wind estimation, trajectory optimization and tracking control.
+The \revision[overview of the dynamic soaring framework is shown in \reffig {fig:architecture}.
+It]{proposed dynamic soaring framework} consists of individual modules for the wind estimation, trajectory optimization and tracking control\revision[]{~(\reffig {fig:architecture})}.
 The modules are structured such that uncertain wind fields are either explicitly accounted for \textit{a priori} (robust path optimizer) or explicitly estimated (local wind estimator) and attenuated (path following controller).